Kotoric1/Photoshare/README.md

 Friends recommendation
 Top Tags List
 Top users participation List
-How these functions Work are shown in the report PDF
+How these functions Work are shown in the FinalReport.pdf